If you own an investment property and rent it out to tenants, then it makes sense that you would protect your asset with a landlord insurance policy.

 Landlord insurance tips and tools

 Before you take out landlord insurance you’ll need to know the rebuild cost of your investment property.
-Our House Rebuild Calculator uses information from the Society of Chartered Surveyors in Ireland to calculate the rebuild cost of a property.
+The Society of Chartered Surveyors provide a guide to give you an indication of the rebuilding cost of your house.
 If the rental property is in an apartment building, the building insurance should be covered by the annual management fees.
 However, always ask for a copy of the policy document to see if it is adequate.
 It might be necessary to take out additional coverage for contents.